Geraint/crucial-conversations/040-silence-and-violence.md

 # Silence and Violence

-When people don't feel safe, they will move to Silence or Violence
+When people don't feel safe, they will move to Silence :speak_no_evil: or Violence :rage1:

 ## Silence